To get a concept of containerization in app development, we need to have a look at the role of containers in shipping.

 Containers need fewer resources to run as compared to a similar deployment on a virtual machine.
 This is because containers can share resources and hence do not need the full OS to support the application.

-The complete set of information needed to run an app via a container is called an image.
+An image is the complete set of information needed to run an app via a container.
 The container engine deploys these images on the hosting machine (physical or virtual) to run the app.

 Application containerization works based on microservices and distributed applications.
 Each container deploys independently of the others and hence uses minimum resources from the host.
 Application programming interfaces (APIs) let the microservices communicate amongst themselves.